Tuesday, March 24, 2026

 “This Place Hotel” really highlights Michael Jackson’s considerable gifts as a songwriter and arranger.
 This sonic masterpiece is a precursor to later MJ-penned hits like “Billie Jean” and “Dirty Diana,” as it touches on similar themes of betrayal, paranoia, and deception.
 And sonically, it has that same ominous atmosphere of dread and impending doom as those songs.
 The narrator recounts a visit he and his girlfriend made to a mysterious hotel ten years ago for a romantic evening.
 To his dismay, he finds out that the hotel was designed to break up couples.
 The song boasts a haunting funk/post-disco groove that’s brilliantly arranged and performed.
 It features an exquisite horn arrangement, dramatic guitars, smooth piano, and an indelible chorus.
 MJ’s superb vocal performance is filled with great tension and fear.
 And big bro Tito serves up a fantastic guitar solo.
 Like many of MJ’s best tracks, This Place Hotel has a heightened cinematic feel.

 “Your Ways” is a smooth R&B track with a mysterious pre-Thriller vibe, featuring spooky sound effects.
-Michael delivers a strong vocal performance.
+Michael brings it with a strong vocal performance.
 His rich, soulful falsetto significantly elevates the song.
-It features a terrific horn arrangement, a cool bass line, and a sterling chorus.
-Jackie wrote the track.
+The Jackie-penned track features a terrific horn arrangement, a cool bass line, and a sterling chorus.

 Michael, Tito, and bassist Mike McKinney wrote the breezy, upbeat “Everybody.”
 The song features a groovin’ slap bass line and sweet guitar licks.
 It’s immaculately arranged and produced, with soaring strings and majestic horn charts.
 The song creates a feel-good vibe with MJ delivering a spirited vocal performance that’s complemented by his brothers' flawless background vocals.